-Voting membership of the Conference in accordance with the South African structure includes; Area Delegates, G.S.O.
+Voting membership of the Conference in accordance with the South African structure includes Area Delegates, G.S.O.
 Committee members, the Trustees and World Service Delegate/s.

-Each Conference member has one vote, even if he or she attends in more than one capacity (for example, a Trustee who serves as a W.S.D on the General Service Board).
+G.S.O.
+Committee members, the Trustees and World Service Delegate/s has one vote, even if he or she attends in more than one capacity (for example, a Trustee who serves as a W.S.D on the General Service Board).
+Delegate votes are counted as two votes5 each to maintain the two-thirds majority vote of delegates.
 Historically, the voting ratio has never been important, since no issue has ever divided Conference opinion along the lines of Delegates opposed to other Conference members.